techidaily/site-win11-tips/source/_posts/bypassing-admin-restrictions-on-windows-safety-settings.md

  You can’t reinstall Windows Security by uninstalling that app via Settings and downloading it from Microsoft Store.
 However, you can run a more general PowerShell command that reinstalls all apps pre-installed with Windows 11\.
 Try reinstalling Windows Security with that command as follows:

 1. Open PowerShell with administrative rights.
-Our guide on[how to open PowerShell](https://www.makeuseof.com/windows-11-powershell-administrator/) includes various methods for opening that app.
+Our guide on [how to open PowerShell](https://www.makeuseof.com/windows-11-powershell-administrator/) includes various methods for opening that app.
 2. Then input the following PowerShell command for reinstalling apps:
 `Get-AppXPackage -AllUsers | Foreach {Add-AppxPackage -DisableDevelopmentMode -Register "$($_.InstallLocation)\AppXManifest.xml"}`
 ![The reinstall app PowerShell command](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/the-reinstall-app-command.jpg)